geoscixyz/em/content/maxwell2_steady_state/SphericalDepression.rst

 Introduction
 ============

-| For this derivation, we will examine the effects of negative
-topography by considering a hemispherical depression in the Earth’s surface.
+For this derivation, we will examine the effects of negative topography by considering a hemispherical depression in the Earth’s surface.
 This will be done in 4 steps:

-| 1) We will begin by presenting a solution for the electric scalar
-potential, within a wholespace defined of resistivity :math:`\rho`, due to a point current source.
+1. We will begin by presenting a solution for the electric scalar potential, within a wholespace defined of resistivity :math:`\rho`, due to a point current source.
 This solution will then be re-expressed in the coordinate system which characterizes our final problem.

-| 2) The solution for a conducting sphere within a wholespace is then
+2. The solution for a conducting sphere within a wholespace is then presented.

-presented.
-| 3) By exploiting the symmetry of the previous solution, we will obtain
+3. By exploiting the symmetry of the previous solution, we will obtain the solution for a hemispherical conductive body within a halfspace.

-the solution for a hemispherical conductive body within a halfspace.
-Our final solution is obtained by setting the resistivity of the hemispherical depression to infinity.
+4. Our final solution is then obtained by setting the resistivity of the hemispherical depression to infinity.

 Electric Potential from a Current Source within a Wholespace